 Get some green space

-Alongside the food, music and history, Leicester also offers plenty of space to get away from it all.
+Alongside the food, music and history, there are some of the best parks in Leicester to enjoy, offering plenty of space to get away from it all.
 Take a study break in the city’s Abbey Park, or the riverside Castle Gardens a mere five minute walk from De Montfort University or Victoria Park which is a stone’s throw from Leicester University sites.
 If you get the chance to explore a little further afield, check out the beautiful wildlife at Bradgate Park or stunning views of Watermead Park.